 - Brown: Cocoa powder, coffee

-- Flour: Try using gluten-free flour or whole wheat flour for a different texture and taste.
+- Flour: Try using gluten-free flour or whole wheat flour.

 - Melted Butter: Substitute with vegetable oil or coconut oil.